pesalerno/Genomics-Intro-workshop/README.md

 now edit the second .sh file to make sure it's running the appropriate data and within th appropriate directories.

+#####2.4.
+Submit job on cluster

+To submit your job on the cluster (this will be specific to each cluster), all you have to do is write the submit command followed by the name of your file:

+	qsub name-of-job.sh

+To see if your job is running properly, type:

+	qstat user-name

+And you should see the information on the jobname, where the job is running, and the status of the job.
+To kill a job, you can type:

+	qdel jobName

+And the jobName is the one you see when you qstat the job you just submitted.

+#####2.5.
+Look at your logfiles once your job is done
+If you set up your cluster header (job scheduler) script correctly, you should recieve an email when you submit the job, and another one when the job is done.
+When the job is done, you should cd into your job folder and do:

+	ls -l
+You will see all the files that have been generated as output.
+We have the discarded files per each file, and the forward and reverse reads for all of them as well.
+Now look into your logfile, which should look almost exactly (if not identical) to [this](https://github.com/pesalerno/Genomics-Intro-workshop/blob/master/1-demultiplexing/process_radtags.log).

 #####3b.
 Merge de-multiplexed libraries into single ***denovo*** directory

-Copy all renamed libraries for all individuals into the ***denovo*** directory; after checking that copying was performed successfully, then delete the files in the previous directory.
+Copy all renamed libraries for all individuals into a ***denovo-map*** directory; after checking that copying was performed successfully, then delete the files in the previous directory.

+First clean your directory to facilitate copying the desired files to your denovo-map directory, from within your process-rads directory:

+	mkdir discards
-	cp *.fq /path/to/file   ##this will copy all files that end in .fq into the given directory (asterisk is a the wildcard)
+	mv *.rem.* discards ###this will move all files that contain '.rem.' into the discards directory (asterisk is the wildcard) mv *gz.discards discards

+Now your directory only contains the logfile and the "kept" sequences for each individual.
+Now move your files to denovo-map:

+	cp *.fq.gz /path/to/denovo-map
 	cd /path/to/file
-	ls -ltr     ##do files look ok and of the right size? rm -r directoryname    ##remove the entire directory were the demultiplexed sequences were originally demultiplexed (or you can also just delete the files that ended up being copied over only)
+	ls -ltr     ##do files look like they copied over fine?? rm /path/to/process-rads-directory/*.fq.gz    ##remove the files that ended up being copied over to the denovo-map)

 #####3c.
 Looking at our demultiplexed dataset

 Now that we've separated our dataset into our individuals, we can see how much data we have per individual.
 The fastest but not ideal way to look at this is simply by looking at the sizes of the .fq files that we now have for each individual.
 To get a list with file size information, type: